awslabs/graphstorm/docs/source/advanced/own-models.rst

     args = argparser.parse_args()
     config = GSConfig(args)

-For users' own configurations, you still can pass them as input argument of your training script, and extract them from the args object.
+For users' own configurations, you still can pass them as input argument of the training script, and extract them from the ``args`` object.

 Step 5.
 One more thing: the unused weights error ...................................................